 Main partners: Robert Koch Institut (RKI, Germany), London School of Hygiene & Tropical Medicine (LSHTM, UK), Fundacio Institut d’Investigació en Ciències de la Salut Germans Trias i Pujol (CEEISCAT, Spain), University of Brighton (UoB, UK), Terence Higgings Trust (THT, UK), Deutsche AIDS Hilfe (DAH, Germany), Consultants for Health & Development by Results in Health (CHD/RiH, Netherlands), EATG and Aids Action Europe (AAE, Germany)

-EATG participation: Leader of WP5 (Review of Community Health Workers’ knowledge, attitudes and practices about sexual health of men who have sex with men, including existing surveys and training materials)
+EATG participation: Leader of WP5 (Review of Community Health Workers’ knowledge, attitudes and practices about sexual health of men who have sex with men)

 Duration: 36 months, starting September 2016